 Of the 483 companies we evaluated in our 2021 Digital Acquisition Rankings list, Bonfire ranked #9 overall for their diversified digital acquisition strategy that positions their brand in front of potential customers and creators.
-Their strengths in marketing, branding, and data-driven decision making empower their teams to find new ways to create opportunities for growth.
+Their strength in search engine optimization (SEO) empowers their teams to find new ways to create opportunities for growth.

 Founded in 2012 as a custom apparel marketplace and crowdfunding platform, Bonfire has grown to nearly 200 employees and hundreds of thousands of customers around the world.
 Few companies have achieved more growth in such a short time period.